touraye/under-doz/content/Module-2-introduction-to-programming/c-getting-into-programming.md

 If the steps are not followed in the correct order, the program will not function correctly.

-### **Definition**
+**Definition**

 An **algorithm** is a **systematic sequence of steps** used to solve a problem.
 It consists of:

 - **Actions** – Statements and expressions that execute specific tasks.
 - **Order** – The structured sequence in which these actions are placed.

-A well-structured algorithm ensures efficiency, correctness, and maintainability in software development.
+A well-structured algorithm ensures efficiency, correctness, and maintainability in programming.

 ------